bigdata-i523/hid327/notebook.md

 * 09/28/17 Focused on writing paper 1.
 Completed most of the paper.
 * 10/01/17 Continued writing paper 1.
 Most of the context is complete, but having issues with LaTex.
 * 10/01/17 Submitting questions to TAs about Paper1.
 Bibliography is not showing (therefore cannot cite references, but have tagged to cite) and the graphic is skipping a page before it displays for some reason.
+* 10/02/17 Updated paper to include proper works cited per feedback.
+* 10/03/17 Worked on paper to get it to 99% done and am asking for a quick review by TAs to make sure I do not have something wrong in formatting or citing.